SAP-archive/docs/concepts/nlp_lexic/entity.md

 ### Custom Entities

+You don’t have to tag everything in your expressions.
+Just annotate what's really **needs** to be extracted.
 You can use custom entities for 3 different reasons:

 1) You want to detect all the possible occurences of something in a sentence.
 Ex: you're building a transport bot, you want to detect all metro station.